Harmelodic/coding-guidelines/README.md

 ### Applications

-Applications are codebases that, when built, result in an deployable piece of software.
+Applications are codebases that, when built, result in a deployable piece of software.
 This can take the form of services, microservices, daemons, desktop apps, mobile apps.

 Applications should be named after their purpose, as a role, in the singular - using kebab-case.